patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 optIn: In a future breaking-change release, the modal footer buttons will default to be left aligned.
 You can opt into this now by setting the Modal isFooterLeftAligned prop to true.
 ---

-import { Modal, Button, BaseSizes, TitleLevel } from '@patternfly/react-core';
+import { Modal, ModalVariant, Button, BaseSizes, TitleLevel } from '@patternfly/react-core';
 import { WarningTriangleIcon } from '@patternfly/react-icons';

 ## Examples